adobe-apiplatform/user-sync.py/content/en/user-manual/sign_sync.md

 * `primary_group` - the name of the primary group to assign the user if this rule applies

+**Notes:**

-**Note:** If no rules apply to a user, the sync tool will raise an error and the user will not be synced.
+* If no rules apply to a user, the sync tool will raise an error and the user will not be synced.
+* If a user's primary group is not assigned the user, the tool will issue a warning and the primary group will not be assigned.
+Assignment of the group itself must be done in the group mappings.
+The `primary_group_rules` setting only impacts which assigned group will be designated as the primary group.

 Example: